-5.1.7 Refrigerant Charging.
-All test samples shall be charged at Standard Rating Conditions (or condition at which the manufacturer indicates in the Installation Instructions) in accordance with the Installation Instructions or labels applied to the unit.
-If the Installation Instructions give a specified range for superheat, sub-cooling, or refrigerant pressure, the average of the range shall be used to determine the refrigerant charge.
+Refrigerant Charging.
+All test samples shall be charged at Standard Rating Conditions (or condition at which 5.1.8 the manufacturer indicates in the Installation Instructions) in accordance with the Installation Instructions or labels applied to the unit, for field installation (laboratory charging instructions shall not be used).
+If the Installation Instructions give a Specified range for superheat, sub-cooling, or refrigerant pressure, the average of the range shall be used to determine the refrigerant charge.
 Perform charging of near-azeotropic and zeotropic refrigerants only with refrigerant in the liquid state.

-If there are no Installation Instructions and/or the Installation Instructions do not provide parameters and target values, set superheat to a target value of 12 °F for fixed orifice systems or set subcooling to a target value of 10 °F for expansion valve systems.
+If there are no Installation Instructions and/or the Installation Instructions do not provide parameters and target values, set superheat to a target value of 12°F for fixed orifice systems, or set subcooling to a target value of 10°F for expansion valve systems.

-5.1.7.1 Except for mix-matched systems covered in Section 5.1.7.2 and Multi-split Systems, in the event of conflicting information between charging instructions, the Outdoor Unit label prevails, followed by Installation Instructions of the Outdoor Unit, followed by the Installation Instructions of the Indoor Unit.
-For Multi-split systems, the hierarchy is Outdoor Unit installation instructions prevail, followed by the Outdoor Unit label, followed by the Indoor Units' installation instructions.
-Conflicting information is defined as multiple conditions given for charge adjustment where all conditions specified cannot be met.
+5.1.8.1 Except for mix-matched systems covered in Section 5.1.8.2 and Multi-split Systems, in the event of conflicting information between charging instructions, the Outdoor Unit label prevails, followed by Installation Instructions of the Outdoor Unit, followed by the Installation Instructions of the Indoor Unit.
+For Multi-split systems, the hierarchy is Outdoor Unit installation instructions prevail, followed by the Outdoor Unit label, followed by the Indoor Units' Installation Instructions.
+Conflicting information is defined as multiple conditions given for charge adjustment where all conditions Specified cannot be met.
 In such instances of conflicting information, follow the hierarchy in Table 5 for priority.
-Unless the manufacturer specifies a different charging tolerance, the tolerances specified in Table 5 shall be used for all products.
+Unless the manufacturer specifies a different charging tolerance, the tolerances identified in Table 5 shall be used for all products.